 If you don’t want to tie up your funds for a long time in a CD, a money market account can be a good alternative.
 There are usually minimum deposit requirements for opening a money market account or for getting the best annual percentage yield (APY).
 And be sure to ask about all fees you could incur, such as monthly account fees and penalties.

 4. Checking account

-Instead, checking accounts should be primarily used for storing your disposable income, a.k.a. the money you use to purchase everyday, necessary expenses.
-Checking accounts are highly liquid and come with check-writing privileges, ATM access and of course, debit cards.
-Deposits can be withdrawn at any time and there’s no risk to your principal.
+Instead, checking accounts should be primarily used for storing the money you spend on everyday, necessary expenses.
+Checking accounts are highly liquid and come with check-writing privileges, ATM access and debit cards.
+Withdrawals can be made at any time and there’s no risk to your principal.

 Fees typically are nominal or waived if you maintain a minimum balance, set up direct deposit or use your debit card a certain number of times each month.

 5. Treasury bills